ilikecake/CircuitPython_I2C_Expanders/README.rst

 Usage Example
 =============

-.. note:: TODO: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+Take a look in the examples folder for a basic example of using this library.

 Documentation
 =============